-Convertible preference shares have a similar concept of convertible debentures.
+Convertible preference shares have a similar concept to convertible debentures.
 These shares possess an option or right whereby they can be converted into an ordinary equity share at some agreed terms and conditions.
-Non-convertible simply does not have this option but has all other normal characteristics of a preference share.
+Non-convertible does not have this option but has all other normal characteristics of a preference share.

-A redeemable preference share is very commonly seen preference share which has a maturity date on which date the company will repay the capital amount to the preference shareholders and discontinue the dividend payment thereon.
-Irredeemable preference shares are little different from other types of preference shares.
-It does not have any maturity date which makes this instrument very similar to equity except that the dividend of these shares is fixed and they enjoy priority in payment of both dividend and capital over the equity shares.
+A redeemable preference share is a commonly seen preference share with a maturity date.
+The company will repay the capital amount to the preference shareholders on that date and discontinue the dividend payment thereon.
+Irredeemable preference shares are a little different from other types of preference shares.
+It does not have any maturity date, which makes this instrument very similar to equity, except that the dividend of these shares is fixed.
+They enjoy priority in paying both dividends and capital over the equity shares.
 Since there is an absence of maturity, they are also known as perpetual preference share capital.

-Participating preference shares are a unique type of preference shares which has an additional benefit of participating in profits of the company apart from the fixed dividend.
-The distribution may depend on the terms and conditions mentioned in the agreement which may vary to some extent from case to case.
-Other preference shares who do not participate are called non-participating preference shares.
-Unless it has been mentioned, that preference shares are participating, it is assumed that it is non participating.
+Participating preference shares are a unique type of preference share that has an additional benefit of participating in the company’s profits apart from the fixed dividend.
+The distribution may depend on the terms and conditions mentioned in the agreement, which may vary to some extent from case to case.
+Other preference shares that do not participate are called non-participating preference shares.
+Unless it has been mentioned that preference shares are participating, it is assumed to be non-participating.

-Nonpayment of preference dividend does not amount to bankruptcy but this does not mean that the liability of the company is lost.
-If the shares are cumulative preference shares, the dividends are accumulated and therefore paid before anything paid to equity shareholders.
-Even in the event of liquidation, accumulated preference dividend and the preference share capital will be redeemed prior to any payment to equity shareholders.
-Whereas, for non-cumulative preference shares, if a company does not pay the dividend in the current year, the claim of preference shareholder is lost to that extent.
-Unless it is specified that preference shares are non-cumulative, it is assumed that it is of cumulative in nature.
+Nonpayment of preference dividend does not amount to bankruptcy, but this does not mean that the company’s liability is lost.
+If the shares are cumulative preference shares, the dividends are accumulated and therefore paid before anything is paid to equity shareholders.
+Even in liquidation, accumulated preference dividend and the preference share capital will be redeemed before any payment to equity shareholders.
+Whereas, for non-cumulative preference shares, if a company does not pay the dividend in the current year, the claim of the preference shareholder is lost to that extent.
+Unless it is specified that preference shares are non-cumulative, it is assumed that it is cumulative in nature.